Dashboard Member settings

 Having a wellbeing or menopause champion

 A wellbeing or menopause champion is a member of staff who is confident in speaking about menopause and can help support affected staff members.
+Appointing a champion is a key way for large businesses to meet their new transparency duties.
 Having a menopause champion can help provide:

 • advice to affected staff